Palaestra at Olympia: Water at Olympia

 Every palaestra must have water for washing.
 The Romans were lavish in their provision of it, for which their civilization has long been known.
 They typically provided it in public baths, where for a small price any citizen could anoint himself with oil, scrape it off with the dirt using a strigil, sweat in the heated steam room, wash in hot water, take a cold plunge in the cold room, and spend as much time as he had lounging in the swimming pool enjoying the company of fellow citizens, many of whom were nude women taking a dip.
 Baths (thermae, "hot waters") were typically distinct from athletic facilities, but sometimes they were not.

 Palaistrai, which were relatively late in the classical period, if not connected to thermae, incorporated some of these bath facilities in their rooms, perhaps a furnace for heating water, perhaps a cold plunging pool, perhaps washrooms with basins.
 The presence of these facilities left an architectural stamp, which Emme considers the mark of a palaistra, with other stamps.

 Water facilities alone did not make a palaistra.
 Most of the remaining buildings of Olympia were Roman and used water lavishly.
 There were a number of thermae scattered on the periphery of the Altis, a hotel with a central swimming pool and other buildings, probably private clubs, with various water facilities.
 These were not characteristic of the park for most of its ancient life.
 They were constructed during the last phase of Roman dominance, when Roman officers appear in the inscriptions, and non-athletic victories were awarded to Roman colonial governors, such as the "best government" award.

 In the 1st century, Olympia attracted large numbers of contenders and spectators, becoming an international attraction.
 It expanded to accommodate the traffic.
 The water resources were not equal to the population.
 By 1898 the excavators had found nine wells, which required lifting water out.
 The lines must have been long.
 Each spectator would have to bring his own jug.

 There were a few fountains receiving water from the upper Kladeos by aqueduct.
 The water was scant and muddy after a rain.
-On the south side, the swifter and more copious Alpheios was too hard (high dissolved carbonates) to drink.
+On the south side, the swifter and more copious Alpheios was too hard (high in dissolved carbonates) to drink.
 The masses that arrived in July and August, the hottest months of the year, unrelieved by rain, apparently suffered the most.
 Infectious diseases were rampant, which the citizenry blamed on lack of water (being unfamiliar with microbes).
-Visiting Olympia could be a hellish experience, yet the fans continued to show up in large numbers.
+Visiting Olympia could be a hellish experience, yet people continued to show up in large numbers.